 These sites offer eerie beyond-the-grave energy.
 With a history of tuberculosis, to the scoundrels and debauchery of the Pikes Peak or Bust Gold Rush residents, spirits are lurking around many corners.
 There’s no lack of opportunity to bump into something, or someone, that’s not of this world with a few of these haunted places in Colorado.

-A city with a great history, also comes with a deep past.
-Unsettling tunnels and Native American lore lend themselves to some unsettling spots around the town.
+A city with a great history also comes with a deep past.
+Dark tunnels and Native American lore lend themselves to some unsettling spots around the town.

 This charming mountain town just west of Colorado Springs was a mecca for Native American worship as well as pagan ritual back in the 70's.
 Founded on health and wellness after a national bout of tuberculosis, there are many spirits of the people who fell victim to the disease while living or being treated here.